dockerized-docs/dockerized-docs-ovirt/README.md

 Dockerzied ovirt.org site + ovirt documentation for offline use.

 # Image description #
-- Base image: `ruby:latest`.
+- Base image: `ruby:latest`
-- The most current ovirt-site `master` branch is cloned.
+- The most current ovirt-site `master` branch is cloned
-- Middleman is installed using bundle.
+- Middleman is installed using bundle

 # How to use this image #